Redirect route control interface showing 301, 302, and 404 states moving across a live path

 Route control

-Control the live route before it drifts off course
+Control the route before it degrades

 DEST